Zekao/snowcrash/level10/Ressources/README.md

 ## Level 10

-In this level, we have an executable which will send a file to a remote host.
+At this level, we have an executable that will send a file to a remote host.

 ```bash
 ls -l